AlperenAydin/GenreRecognition/src/README.md

 # Recurrent Network:
 ====================

 The above example isn't very good for this type of job.
-The best would be a recurrent network and I am going to make one in coming weeks.
-However, I am a bit too intimidated by them (especially in TF) so I am going to spend sometime researching them before I jump in.
+The best would be a recurrent network.
+This type of network is implemented in the rnn_train.py script.

+It takes in the same vector as the CNN but this network has only a single lstm cell followed by fully connected layer that maps the output of the lstm to out 1*10 output.